A REVIEW OF UNDERSTANDING THE BRITISH EMPIRE BY RONALD HYAM

 So how does it illustrate Hyam's brilliance as a historian?
 First, he has chosen a subject, pederasty, that most historians today simply would not dare write about objectively for fear of running foul of the ignorant hysteria surrounding the subject.
 Secondly, rather than hiding safely behind that ignorance, he has done his customary thorough research and therefore understands what it and Searight were about.
 Modern mythology is disregarded or punctured, as in this: pederasty "is to be sharply distinguished from paedophilia, which prefers prepubertal partners; and whereas a paedophile may be attracted to little girls as well as boys, sexual relations with a young girl would be unthinkable to a 'Greek' boy-lover like Searight."
 He is strongly dismissive of "the tendentious attempts [of] ... ascendant 'gay' culture to claim a historical legitimacy", pointing out almost all men in "supposedly 'homosexual' cultures in the past" were involved with boys, not men.
 Thirdly, true to the historian who in his much earlier Empire and Sexuality annoyed feminists by drawing on the evidence rather than their theories and daring to suggest native women sometimes enjoyed and benefited from their affairs with European men, he ignores modern dogma in favour of the evidence in assessing Searight's character.
 He points out that Searight never had any authority over his boys to abuse and they were hardly likely to have returned, as they did, for up to 96 orgasmic sessions each, "unless they enjoyed themselves."

 The importance of Understanding the British Empire is also considerably enhanced by its being far the most substantial expose of this manuscript the public has been allowed, even though after a long and secret history of changing private ownership, the manuscript has finally fallen into the hands of Cornell University.
-It was understandable that private collectors should keep it private, but is a stunning indictment of the scholastic cowardice of our age and its contempt for intellectual freedom that an illustrious institution devoted to the dissemination of knowledge should hide away such a unique source of social history (allowing viewing by appointment only), rather than publishing it.
+It is very much to be hoped that this will eventually lead to it gaining the publication that such a unique source of social history richly deserves.

 Reviewed by Edmund Marlowe on Goodreads.com, 27 Aug.
 2015